☆ 1 Trading merchants and Catholic missionaries

 In this way, after many challenging adventurers, in the 16th century Portugal and Spain succeeded first to go to India, Molucca islands (Spice Islands, Indonesia) and other areas in Asia for trade.

 Also in the 15th century, Christianity began to have a reform movement by Martin Luther in Germany.
 It was called the “Protestant Reformation”.
 They “protested” the old Christianity.

 On the other hand, Christianity until then was called “Catholic”.
 The Catholics felt threatened by “Protestant” forces that was becoming powerful.
 They should not be defeated by Protestantism.
 Since it was then ” the Age of Discovery”, Catholic groups went on a missionary trip to distant countries all over the world by ships.

 ☆ 2 To Japan

 Portuguese merchants sailing in a Chinese ship came to “Tanegashima” island in the south of Kyushu to sell guns and other trade goods in 1543.
 And six years later Francis Xavier came to Japan as a Cathoic missionary.
 Trade and Christianity came into Japan together.

 At that time, in the 16th century Japan was in a civil war.
-Many Daimyo (local lords) were fighting to enlarge their territory with a sword or a bow and arrow.
+Many Daimyo (local lords) were fighting to enlarge their territory with a sword and a bow and arrow.
 If they could have guns, it would be a revolutionary advantage.
 They wanted to get guns.
-Among them, Oda Nobunaga was the first to succeed to get guns through the port of Sakai (south of Osaka), and used guns in actual battles.
+Among them, Oda Nobunaga was the first to succeed to get guns through the port of Sakai (south of Osaka), and used the guns in actual battles.